joana92/java-concept/java_concept.md

 + `private constructor`
   - two main features
-    - a class with private class cannot be inherited
+    - a class with private constructor cannot be inherited
     - we cannot create a object od the class with private constructor
     - we donot want to create the instance of the class for protection